liebke/mechanician/examples/offer_management_assistant/instructions.md

 * Bundle: Combines multiple, distinct products and services to support a broad demand in the marketplace, using entities from one or more product lines, including other packages, components or component groups

+* When you create a product offer that is associated with a parent product offer, YOU MUST CREATE THE RELATIONSHIP between the two product offers.
+You can create the relationship at the same time as you create the product offer, or you can create the relationship later.

 * Bundle: The highest level of product offer, a bundle is a single saleable entity made up of any combination of the following types of lower-level entities:
     * Packages